-The Enabling Communities Strategy is about how Suffolk Coastal District Council and Waveney District Council will work with other organisations in East Suffolk to enable local people to do more.
+The Enabling Communities Strategy is about how we work with other organisations in East Suffolk to enable local people to do more.
 This means that we will help to make it possible or easy for communities to do what they want to do, rather than doing things ‘to’ or ‘for’ them.
 We want communities to take advantage of the positive things (the assets) that already exist within their local area, and not just focus on problems and needs.
 This is called an ‘asset-based’ approach.

 The Councils’ East Suffolk Business Plan (2015-2023) identifies three areas which we believe will be really important over the next eight years – economic growth, value for money and enabling communities.
 This Strategy explains what we mean by ‘enabling communities’ and how we want to work differently and better to make things ‘possible or easy’ for communities.

 Communities approach us for support with lots of different projects – such as buying and running a community building as a hub for young people, securing a site for affordable homes for local people or setting up a project to support people with dementia and their carers.
-This Strategy shows how the Councils and their partners can help to make these projects, and many more, a reality.
+This Strategy shows how we, and our partners can help to make these projects, and many more, a reality.

 We trust our communities and already work with them across East Suffolk to improve the environment, the economy and the social life of the area; making services, and life, better for everyone.